cinnData/WebScraping/[WEB-02] Introduction to Python.md

 ## Functions

 A **function** takes a collection of **arguments** and performs an action.
 The functions that appear in this course will **return** a value and, sometimes, **print** a message.
-Besides the built-in functions like `type` and those coming in the packages that you may import, you can define your own functions.
-The definition will be forgotten when the session is closed, so you have to include it in your code.
+To the **built-in functions** like `type` and those coming in the packages that you may import, you can add **user-defined** functions.
+These user-defined are forgotten when the kernel is stopped, so you have to include the definitions in your code files if you wish to reuse them.

 A simple example of a user-defined function follows.
-Note the indentation after the colon, which is created automatically by the Jupyter interface (either console or notebook).
+Note the indentation after the colon, which is created automatically by the Jupyter app (either console or notebook).

 ```
 In [31]: def f(x):